AgoraNomic/AgoraQuest/updates/update10.md

+---
+title: Ask TOP HAT MAN about the details of the scam that just occurred
+layout: default
+---

 ![Top Hat Man stands in front of Lady Catastrovania, who is triumphantly pointing up at a mass of green in the background.](../images/update10a.png)

 "So, what kind of scam has happened here?" you ask TOP HAT MAN.